-Fundraising auctions are an incredibly popular and effective way to generate money for nonprofits and make a lasting impact for your cause and community.
+Fundraising auctions are a popular and effective way to generate money for nonprofits and make a lasting impact for your cause and community.
 One huge benefit of charity auctions (in-person, virtual and hybrid) is that they can be seamlessly fitted into other fundraising events such as golf tournaments and school festivals.
-But why not take this already favored fundraising idea to new heights by hosting an auction of promises and really get your organization noticed?
+But why not take this already favored fundraising idea to new heights by hosting an auction of promises and get your organization noticed?

 - Baby-sitting services

 - Cooking meals or baking

 - Use of a holiday home

 Your imagination is the only limit to how long this list of auction promises can be.
 Many people are keen to get involved in an auction of promises for two main reasons: firstly, it’s great fun.
 Secondly, everyone has something to contribute, whether fixing shelves, washing dishes, or ironing shirts.
 It’s a novel way to get into the community spirit and for people to share ideas and spend time helping out while generating valuable revenue for a nonprofit’s cause.

 Don’t forget to include local businesses in your auction of promises.
 If you have local cafes, hairdressers, or cycling shops willing to participate, they can offer in-kind donations such as a free haircut, a meal, or even a bike rental as a promise.
 In this way, they are helping a great cause and producing free marketing for their services which can bring in new clients.